SparebankenVest/azure-key-vault-to-kubernetes/README.md

 * As native Kubernetes `Secret`s
 * As environment variables directly injected into your Container application

-The **Azure Key Vault Controller** (Controller for short) is responsible for synchronizing Secrets, Certificates and Keys from Azure Key Vault to native `Secret`'s in Kubernetes.
+The **Azure Key Vault Controller** (Controller for short) is responsible for synchronizing Secrets, Certificates and Keys from Azure Key Vault to native `Secret`s in Kubernetes.

-The **Azure Key Vault Env Injector** (Env Injector for short) is responsible for transparently injecting Azure Key Vault secrets as environment variables into Container applications, without touching disk or expose the actual secret to Kubernetes.
+The **Azure Key Vault Env Injector** (Env Injector for short) is responsible for transparently injecting Azure Key Vault secrets as environment variables into Container applications, without touching disk or exposing the actual secret to Kubernetes.

 ## Goals

-Goals for this project was:
+The goals for this project were:

 1. Avoid a direct program dependency on Azure Key Vault for getting secrets, and adhere to the 12 Factor App principle for configuration (https://12factor.net/config)
 2. Make it simple, secure and low risk to transfer Azure Key Vault secrets into Kubernetes as native Kubernetes secrets